KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Testing

-Let's try out some test data!
 This is how you create a new article.
 If the article slug already exists the transaction will abort.

 {% highlight sql %}
 BEGIN;